arichornlover/YouTubeTweak-Downloads/README.md

 ### Disclaimer 2: if uYouPlusLegacy/uYouPlusExtra crashes then show me the crash log of the app and I'll see if i can fix it.

 ### Updated Repository
-- Recently Updated this on September 18th 2022!
+- Recently Updated this on September 24th 2022!
-- Added uYou Download - original download from https://github.com/miro92/uyou-for-youtube
+- Added MiRO92’s uYou download for only Altstore Sideloading.
-- Added uYouPlus-for-JailBreak v1.0.7 by @ichitaso
-- Made it easier to access Altstore & Cydia Downloads (Took 30+ Minutes)
-- Added & Fixed Descriptions of uYouPlus-For-JB & uYouPlusExtra
+- added Altstore Installation for users to install it easier
-- Updated qnblackcat's uYouPlus release to v17.36.4 (F1).
+- Fixed qnblackcat's uYouPlus not being able to download on v17.37.3
-- Updated arichorn's uYouPlusExtra releaae to v17.36.4 (F3).
+- Updated arichorn's uYouPlusExtra releaae to v17.37.3 (F3).
-- Fixed Misspelling Errors